bezzlab/mzIdentMLVisualiser/README.md

                 rval = sequence
                 return rval
     ```
     Warning: Mind your indentation!
-As a giudance for above step, you can find a sample *datasets.py* file in *sampleFiles* folder
+As a guidance for above step, you can find a sample *datasets.py* file in *sampleFiles* folder

 ### Install Galaxy Tool